Job Vacancy and Wage Survey (JVWS)

 The target population is defined as all business locations operating in Canada that have at least one paid employee.

 The industrial sectors not included are religious organizations, private households as well as international and other extra-territorial public administrations.
-Federal, provincial and territorial administrations are also excluded from the survey for now; however, they will be phased in at a later date.
+Federal, provincial and territorial administrations are also excluded from the survey.

 The observed population is taken from the Business Register (BR).
 This employer frame is maintained by the Data Integration Infrastructure Division at Statistics Canada and is updated with information from the Canada Revenue Agency, with feedback from other economic surveys, and with the profiles established with representatives of the businesses.